-- The Town of Plainville is strategically positioned at the crossroads of Interstates 95 and 495, 31 miles south of Boston and 14 miles north of Providence, Rhode Island. - The local unemployment rate mirrors closely to the Commonwealth of Massachusetts. - Despite continuing economic difficulties in the Commonwealth, the Town of Plainville developed a balanced budget for fiscal year 2012 and continues to be committed to strong budgetary controls.
+- The Town of Plainville is strategically positioned at the crossroads of Interstates 95 and 495, 31 miles south of Boston and 14 miles north of Providence, Rhode Island. - The local unemployment rate mirrors closely to the national median. - Despite continuing economic difficulties in the Commonwealth, the Town of Plainville has enjoyed recent development and remains optimistic for future growth.
+The Town of Plainville developed a balanced budget for fiscal year 2013 and continues to be committed to strong budgetary controls.